 If a visa is immediately available, a special immigrant G-4 international organization or NATO-6 employee or family member does not have to wait until Form I-360 is approved to file Form I-485.
-If a visa is immediately available, you may file your Form I-485 together with your Form I-360, while your Form I-360 is approved.
+If a visa is immediately available, you may file your Form I-485 together with your Form I-360, while your Form I-360 is pending, or after your Form I-360 is approved.
 Otherwise, you may file your Form I-485 only after your Form I-130 is approved and a visa is immediately available.
 See the When Should I File Form I-485 section above for more information.